Harald-U/workshop-openshift-on-ibm-cloud/4-openshift.md

 ## Overview / Background

-In this lab we will work in the OpenShift Web Console and with the OpenShift `oc` CLI.
+In this lab we will work in the OpenShift Web Console and with the OpenShift `oc` CLI in the IBM Cloud Shell.
 The following image is a simplified overview of the topics of that lab.
 Have in mind that [OpenShift](https://www.youtube.com/watch?v=5dwMrFxq8sU&feature=youtu.be) is a [Kubernetes](https://www.youtube.com/watch?v=4ht22ReBjno) platform.

 ![overview](images/lab-4-overview.png)